desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 // MsgMintResponse defines the Msg/MintResponse response type. message MsgMintResponse {}

-// MsgBurn is the sdk.Msg type for allowing a subspace admin to burn
+// MsgBurn is the sdk.Msg type for allowing the subspace treasury to burn
 // a token.
 message MsgBurn {
   // Address of who is performing the burn action.